-This award is to recognize a Marine who saves another person from immediate and potentially fatal harm while risking their own life in the process.
-The recipient must meet the following special criteria: The person being saved must have been in immediate and potentially fatal harm at the time of the Marine's action.
-This means the person being saved would have certainly lost their life without professional medical treatment, aid, or the Marine's intervention.

-The Marine's own life MUST also have been placed in danger in the act of saving the person.
-This means the Marine must have done something, during the course of their actions, to place their own life in danger.
-For example, saving a child from drowning by jumping into a rushing river and pulling the child to shore is a worthy example.
-Simply using your car to stop other traffic from hitting the victim or the victim's vehicle is not.
+This award is given to any SFMC member who saves another person from immediate and potentially fatal harm while risking his/her own life in the process.
+The award recipient must meet the following special criteria (and the nomination should include all applicable information relevant to these criteria) to qualify for this award: The "victim" must have been in immediate and potentially fatal harm at the time of the Marine's action.
+This means the person's life MUST have been in danger (near certainty) of being lost without medical treatment, or other professional aid, within a reasonable amount of time without the Marine's actions (this must be clear either from the award nomination itself or from supporting documentation).
+The Marine's life MUST also have been placed in danger by his/her actions.
+This means the Marine must have done something, during the course of his actions, to place his own life in danger (i.e., saving a child from drowning by jumping into a rushing river and pulling the child to shore is a worthy example; simply using your car to stop other traffic from impacting the victim or the victim's vehicle is not).
 Lifesaving as a normal part of one's employment (paramedic, doctor, lifeguard, etc.) is excluded from this award.
-However, actions made while off-duty from one's job may be considered for.
-Proof of meeting criteria must be included in the recommendation in the form of law enforcement reports, emergency medical professional reports, witness statements, photographs, newspaper, or magazine articles.
-Witness statements must be from an official source such as law enforcement or medical professionals.
-This award is considered the Medal of Honor for the SFMC and recipients of this award are to be saluted when the ribbon is displayed.
-SILVER NEBULA (SN) Issuing Authority: Commandant
+However, actions made while off-duty from one's job may be considered for this award.
+This award is considered the Medal of Honor for the SFMC, and recipients of this award who are displaying this ribbon may be saluted under any circumstance.
+SILVER NEBULA Issuing Authority: Commandant Frequency: As needed Ribbon Description: Black with silver Oak Leaf cluster